reservoirpy/reservoirpy/docs/source/user_guide/compat.rst

 Notice that we have to define a last parameter to make things works: the `lr` parameter, standing for *leaking rate*.
 The leaking rate controls the *memory flow* of the reservoir during the computation of its internal states.
-A low leaking rate allows previous states to be *remembered more*, while a maximum leaking rate of 0 deactivates the leaky integration (see :ref:`whats rc` for more details).
+A low leaking rate allows previous states to be *remembered more*, while a maximum leaking rate of 0 deactivates the leaky integration.

 What about feedback ?
 It can also be enabled by specifying some more parameters, like an output activation function::